salmanmahmood199/MaintenanceTrackerSuite/apps/mobile/QUICK_FIX.md

    npx expo start
    ```

-3. **Make sure your Replit server is running locally**:
+3. **Server connection**:
-   - Your web app should be accessible at `http://192.168.1.153:5000`
+   - Your web app runs on Replit: `https://1527dda9-8c70-4330-bd5b-ff8271c57e0a-00-39f9hruuvsyju.picard.replit.dev`
-   - This is the same IP your mobile development server uses
+   - Mobile app connects to the same URL
+   - Works from anywhere with internet connection

 4. **Scan QR code and test**:
    - Login: root@mail.com / admin

 ## How it works:
-- Mobile app now connects to `http://192.168.1.153:5000`
-- This is your local computer running the Replit server
+- Mobile app connects to your Replit server
-- Same network, no external connection needed
+- No local network dependency
+- Works from any location

 ## If it still doesn't work:
 1. Check your computer's IP: `ifconfig | grep "inet "`